WWI: The Home Front

 A national call rang out for farmerettes to grow the crops when men went to war.
 Tens of thousands of women responded, many of them college-educated.
 Our residents and visiting women housed in barracks on Barker’s Point worked the land all over town, including on the Guggenheim estates in Sands Point and on Bourke Cockran’s land in Harbor Acres.
 Some of them took the local trolley to Mineola to farm.
 The slogan, “Food Will Win the War,” led to victory gardens, “Meatless Mondays” and “Wheatless Wednesdays,” a LIRR canning train, and pledges by housewives to conserve food.

-While some women worked solely on the war effort, some continued solely in their cause to achieve woman suffrage.
+While some women worked solely on the war effort, some continued in their cause to achieve women's suffrage.
 Nearly 2,000 of the National Woman’s Party, “Silent Sentinels,” picketed the White House for 2-1/2 years, with many getting arrested and tortured.
-Suffragists and their supporters paraded all over, in Washington, D.C., New York City, and in Port Washington.
-This culminated in the passage of the 19th Amendment guaranteeing American women the right to vote once ratified in 1920, 100 years ago.
+Suffragists and their supporters paraded all over, in Washington, D.C., in New York City, and in Port Washington.
+This culminated in the passage of the 19th Amendment guaranteeing American women the right to vote once ratified in 1920, over100 years ago.

 photo: Landis Valley Village & Farm Museum, Pennsylvania Historical & Museum Commission